armandosjunior/React-Portfolio/README.md

 ## **Steps for future development:**
 ```
 - add more Javascript!
-- successfully be able to add more than one employee
+- successfully be able to add more to the front end
 ```